 Unique and rare at the same time, Tanzanite is gradually being able to make its place in the circle of gems most coveted in jewelry.
 The Jewelry CraftsmanPhilippe Tournaire In fact integrated it into sublime creations, thus highlighting it.
 And what a light!
 A sparkling Tanzanite has this particularity of playing with lighting, revealing to us sometimes its deep blue, its purplish colors or its tips in Bordeaux.

 Tanzanite technical sheet

-It is common and admitted that most Tanzanites are the subject of embellishment by heating, which makes it possible to reveal their intense blue shine.
+It is common and admitted that most Tanzanites are the subject of embellishment by heating, which reveals their intense blue shine.

 This is how brown notes are very attenuated or disappear.
-This process gives us the opportunity to contemplate the gem in all its splendor, because we can see different colors in a very distinct way in the same crystal, according to the angle of view (this phenomenon is called the pleochroism).
-Thus, since this or that position, Tanzanite can show us its most beautiful blue, or its shades pronounced with purple, purple ...
+This process gives us the opportunity to contemplate the gem in all its splendor, because we can see different colors in a very distinct way in the same crystal, depending on the angle of view (this phenomenon is called the pleochroism).
+Thus, since this or that position, tanzanite can show us its most beautiful blue, or its shades pronounced with purple, purple ...

 THEtanzanites The most popular in the trade are those of a very lively blue or a very intense lavender blue-violace.
 There are imitations of this beautiful stone, given its certainly fluctuating but growing success in the end.
 As it comes from a single source in the world, the offer is not always in line with demand.
 As a result, in the late 1990s, imitations appeared.
 We then find false tanzanites at reasonable prices ...
 These are glass imitations, doublets with synthetic stones (such as synthetic fosteritis).